richardmleggett/MARTi/docs/source/gui.rst

 * Input data directory – this dropdown is automatically populated with samples available for MARTi analysis found within the MinKNOW run directory specified by the user.
 * MARTi output directory – a dropdown of paths being monitored by the GUI’s server for MARTi output.
 Users specify this path, or a semicolon-separated list of paths, as MARTiSampleDirectory in the engine options file.
 The path selected in the dropdown will be used as the output location for the new analysis.

-An example of how to start a new analysis from the new analysis page can be found :ref:`here<docker>`.
+An example of how to start a new analysis from the new analysis page can be found :ref:`here<example>`.

 Options
 -------